Net5F/Repose/README.md

 1. (From the base of the repo) `mkdir -p Build/macOS/Release`
 1. `cd Build/macOS/Release`
 1. `CC=gcc-NN CXX=g++-NN cmake -DCMAKE_BUILD_TYPE=Release -G Ninja ../../../`.
 Replace the `NN` in `gcc-NN` and `g++-NN` with the version of GCC that you installed with Homebrew.
 This is important, as using `gcc` without a version number will alias to `clang`.
-   1. ~~(Optional) Add `-DAM_BUILD_SPRITE_EDITOR=ON` to build the sprite editor.~~ Sprite editor doesn't currently build on macOS due to GCC not being able to build with Apple SDK headers which use certain Objective C extensions.
+   1. ~~(Optional) Add `-DAM_BUILD_RESOURCE_IMPORTER=ON` to build the Resource Importer.~~ Resource Importer doesn't currently build on macOS due to GCC not being able to build with Apple SDK headers which use certain Objective C extensions.
    1. (Optional) Add `-DBUILD_TOOLS` to build our extra tools, such as the Map Generator.
 1. `ninja all`